 As a starting point, if creating a uniform, people will need a minimum of three day's worth of items.
 This means one can be worn, one can be in the wash and one can be drying waiting to be worn.

 Also worth mentioning is the fact that some companies let staff provide or wear their own trousers - as long as they are plain and are the prescribed colour.
 Alternatively, lots of businesses actually issue branded trousers too.
-This shows your team that you're prepared to invest that little bit extra in them.
+This shows your team that you are prepared to invest that little bit extra in them.

-But moving on from how much uniform clothing to order, let's look at what to order.
+Moving on from how much uniform clothing to order, let's look at what to order.